JordanCH05/History_Of_Brunel/README.md

 ## Testing

-* HTML
+### HTML

 * Tested using the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjordanch05.github.io%2FHistory_Of_Brunel%2Findex.html)
 * Frameborder attribute error found in the iframe elements, it is now obsolete and was removed

-* CSS
+### CSS

 * Tested using the official [Jigsaw W3C Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjordanch05.github.io%2FHistory_Of_Brunel%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 * No errors found

-* Browsers
+### Browsers

 * Tested on Google Chrome, Internet Explorer, Microsoft Edge and even the Samsung Internet App on Mobile and Tablet
 * Tested using Google Chrome Development tools for different screen sizes
 * Also opened on Honor 8X and Samsung Galaxy Tab S2

+### Accessibility

+* Tested using a web accessibility evaluation tool called [Wave](https://wave.webaim.org/)
+* Aria-labels were added to the social media links in the footer and alt text was added for all images
+* Semantic HTML is used to structure the website
+* Form labels are used for the signup page

 ## Deployment